Preetha Chatterjee

 Her research has been published in top-tier conferences, such as, the International Conference on Software Engineering (ICSE), the International Conference on the Foundations of Software Engineering (FSE), International Conference on Automated Software Engineering (ASE), Mining Software Repositories (MSR), and journals such as the Transactions on Software Engineering and Methodology (TOSEM), Journal of Systems and Software (JSS), among others.
 [List of publications]

 She serves in multiple leadership positions in the software engineering research community.
 She serves on the program committees of various conferences including ICSE, ESEC/FSE, and MSR.
-She is also on the editorial board of JSS.
+She also served on the editorial board of JSS.
 [List of roles]

 She received her M.S. and Ph.D. in Computer Science from the University of Delaware, advised by Dr. Lori Pollock .
-Prior to that, she worked in the industry as a Software Engineer for 5.5 years.
+Prior to that, she worked in the industry as a Software Engineer for 5+ years.

 Latest News!